jgautheron/goconst/README.md

-  -min-occurrences   report from how many occurrences (default: 2) -match-constant    look for existing constants matching the strings -numbers           search also for duplicated numbers -output            output formatting (text or json)
+  -min-occurrences   report from how many occurrences (default: 2) -match-constant    look for existing constants matching the strings -numbers           search also for duplicated numbers -min          	   minimum value, only works with -numbers -max          	   maximum value, only works with -numbers -output            output formatting (text or json)

 Examples: